 - Travelers to the USA wanting to understand America better

 - Americans curious to understand how others see them and how their culture was developed

 The verified Amazon and Goodreads reviews are very strong.
-As of July 24th there are 67 verified reviews on the various Amazon country sites and Goodreads.
-57 of these are five-star reviews and the remaining 8 are four-star reviews.
+As of October 1st there are 96 verified reviews on the various Amazon country sites and Goodreads.
+63 of these are five-star reviews and almost all the others are four-star reviews.

 I am asked two common questions.
 Can I read an excerpt?
 And why is there a buffalo on the front cover?
 This excerpt should answer both questions.

 "We planned to spend most of the day in Theodore Roosevelt’s National Park.
 It is divided into two main units seventy miles apart: North and South.
 Confusingly, even though they are at the same longitude, they are in different time zones.
 By longitude, most of North Dakota should logically be in Mountain Time.
 However, in the late nineteenth century, the railroads lobbied North Dakota to make their timetables less confusing to their customers.
 Accordingly, the part of the state that they operated in was decreed to be in Central Time Zone, and the other areas in which they did not have tracks would remain in Mountain Time.
 Twelve other US states are also in more than one time zone.